PSG complete €32m Abdou Diallo deal | Goal.com

 Diallo moves to the Parc des Princes in a €32 million (£29m/$36m) deal, ending his stay in the Bundesliga after just one season.

-The centre-back joined Dortmund from Mainz ahead of the 2018-19 season and made 28 Bundesliga appearances in his only campaign for the club.
+The centre-back joined Dortmund from Mainz ahead of the 2018-19 season and made 28 Bundesliga appearances and 38 appearances across all competitions in his only campaign for the club.

+"It is a great honour to be involved with such a prestigious club as Paris Saint-Germain," Diallo said.

+"I have always said that the Parisian project was very attractive.
+Joining the capital club is another important step in my career.

 More to come...